-About movie time section for my favorate YouTube and Vimeo Posts:
+About the movie time section for my favorite YouTube and Vimeo Posts:

-In an effort to divorce myself from YouTube and Vimeo.
+In an effort to divorce me from YouTube and Vimeo.
 Movie time is no longer on this site.
 Read on if you want to know more.

 It was becoming too much of a pain in the ass to keep re-updating favorite links on YouTube and Vimeo because of how they go up and down all of the time.
-It is understandable if we linked to a non-creator that decided to plaster other peoples works everywhere.
-That’s fine , but when the creator themselves shields people from watching what they make that is almost a cognitive dissidence that they suffer.
-You want to be famous but you don’t want anyone to see you work.
-We all can’t be Shia Labouf people.
+It is understandable if we linked to a non-creator who decided to plaster other people's works everywhere.
+That's fine, but when the creator themselves shields people from watching what they make that is almost a cognitive dissidence that they suffer.
+You want to be famous but you don't want anyone to see your work.
+We can't be Shia Labouf people.

-I initially thought that my removing all links to youtube in my direct blogs that I would take a massive hit in my websites impact.
-It did for about a month and lots of 404 errors also occured in its wake.
+We initially thought that removing all links to YouTube in my direct blogs would take a massive hit on my website's impact.
+It did for about a month and lots of 404 errors also occurred in its wake.
 But as documented in another blog:

 Dealing with my rants about YouTube long after I pulled my video.
 It was at that point that I knew that my decision was sound.
-In a sense it has actually made people stay on my website longer versus being bounced all over the place between my website and YouTube and then back again.
-That initially it was painful to host all of these videos on the web-service that I bought but as technology is advancing more and more people are switching over to watching h.265 and WebM videos which can be easily encoded into a blog.
+In a sense, it has actually made people stay on my website longer versus being bounced all over the place between my website and YouTube and then back again.
+Initially, it was painful to host all of these videos on the web service that I bought but as technology is advancing more and more people are switching over to watching h.265 and WebM videos which can be easily encoded into a blog.

 It is said on my FAQ and I shall say it again.
 Don't let other people control your data.
 Because the moment you do that you are effectively bitched.